gitorko/gitorko.github.io/content/post/points-of-failure/index.md

 ![](pod-oom-killed.png)

 {{% notice info "Note" %}}
-An OutOfMemoryError side the pod doesnt necessarily kill the pod unless some health check is configured.
+For an OutOfMemoryError the pod doesn't necessarily kill the pod unless some health check is configured.
 Pod will still remain in running state despite the OOM error.
 Only the resource limits defined determine when the pod gets killed.
 {{% /notice %}}